spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

   ```

-15. Use the command below to create the content bundle.
-The command uses the following flags:
+15. Issue the command below to create the content bundle.
+The `build` command uses the following flags:

   |**Command Flag**|**Value**|
   |---|---|